laravel-ja/ja-docs-5.7/original-en/contributions.md

 **Major** new features should always be sent to the `master` branch, which contains the upcoming Laravel release.

 If you are unsure if your feature qualifies as a major or minor, please ask Taylor Otwell in the `#internals` channel of the [Laravel Discord server](https://discordapp.com/invite/mPZNm7A).

+<a name="compiled-assets"></a>
+## Compiled Assets

+If you are submitting a change that will affect a compiled file, such as most of the files in `resources/sass` or `resources/js` of the `laravel/laravel` repository, do not commit the compiled files.
+Due to their large size, they cannot realistically be reviewed by a maintainer.
+This could be exploited as a way to inject malicious code into Laravel.
+In order to defensively prevent this, all compiled files will be generated and committed by Laravel maintainers.

 <a name="security-vulnerabilities"></a>
 ## Security Vulnerabilities